EricXu1728/GnnLtsm-trafficPrediction/README.md

   - Train a GNN to perform predictions on what each relationship would look like
     - Given a node graph, it should guess what the relationship will be
   - Give an LTSM sets of these graphs of tx - ty-1 to predict the box cordinates of each node in ty

-- Structure of pure LTSM program
-  - Get a sequence of a single object which is done by using the unique ID given in the data set
-  - Train to guess the next step of the single object
-  - Perform this accross multiple objects in a video

 ---